 Lake Sakakawea | 1 Hour from Minot

-Lake Sakakawea being the third largest man-made reservoir in the nation, nearly 368,000-acres, there is miles of lakeshore providing premier fishing.
+Lake Sakakawea is the third-largest man-made reservoir in the nation, nearly 368,000-acres, there are miles of lakeshore providing premier fishing.
 Lake Sakakawea is home to Walleye, Northern Pike, and Chinook salmon.
-Anglers can find a full service marina, marina convenience store, and fish cleaning stations.
+Anglers can find a full-service marina, marina convenience store, and fish cleaning stations.
 The lake’s boat ramps offering deep water access for the best salmon fishing on the lake.

 Des Lac National Forest | 1 Hour 15 Minutes from Minot